 As mentioned above you have specialized courses in criminal justice and law enforcement techniques.

-1. You have course covering the basic but important aspects like science.
-Science is generally needed in order to know about chemicals, human body, study in physics like momentum, speed and gravity.
+- You have a course covering the basic but important aspects of science is chemicals, human body, study in physics like momentum, speed, and gravity.

-2. Then you have courses which teach you communication skills especially needed when you need to communicate in order to gather information.
+- Then you have courses which teach you communication skills especially needed when you need to communicate to gather information.

-3. Courses offered are also on understanding human psychology so as to know what runs in a criminal’s mind and to decipher what he thinks.
+- Courses offered are also on understanding human psychology to know what runs in a criminal’s mind and to decipher what he thinks.

-4. Then you have the forensic science classes where you study in detail about the type and causes of deaths, blood or DNA analysis, and voice recognitions and firearms investigation.
+- Then you have the forensic science classes where you study in detail about the type and causes of deaths, blood or DNA analysis, and voice recognition and firearms investigation.

-5. Courses are offered on criminal investigations.
-Here you learn how to investigate a scene of crime or how do you gather evidences in the place of crime.
+- A few courses offered on criminal investigations.
+Here you learn how to investigate a scene of the crime or how do you gather evidence in the place of crime.
 Then you learn to analyze the crime situation and methodologies which may be used as well as to know what the next step of the criminal would be.

-6. Course on law enforcement helps you with criminal law and criminal justice.
-What are the evidences that can be presented in the court or what are the offenses under which a criminal can be charged, all these come under the law enforcement purview.
+- Course on law enforcement helps you with criminal law and criminal justice.
+What is the evidence that can be presented in the court or what are the offenses under which a criminal can be charged, all these come under the law enforcement purview?

 Detective Interview Questions:

-No, you will not be dictated a crime situation and asked to solve the case.
-Nor will you be asked if you have read Sherlock Homes or Agatha Christie.
-What the interviewer requires is how prepared are you to take up this job and do you have the flair to continue in it.
-The questions are standard general queries about your career goals, your strengths and weaknesses.
-Here are a few questions listed below which you need to prepare yourself before going to the interview:
+No, you asked to solve the case and not to dictate a crime situation.
+Nor you have asked if you read Sherlock Holmes or Agatha Christie.
+The interviewer requires how well you prepared to take up this job and do you have the flair to continue in it.
+The questions are standard general queries about your career goals, your strengths, and weaknesses.
+The list of the questions you need to prepare yourself before going to the interview:

-5) How are your communication skills with the other people who help you in crime investigation?
+- How are your communication skills with the other people who help you in a criminal investigation?